eventil/docs.eventil.com/website/pages/event/management/billing.md

 ---

 Eventil provides the invoicing to sell tickets and for that purpose organization with a payment gateway connected to your event is required.
 Payment gateway allows you to collect money.
-Currently you can connect Stripe as a payment gateway.
+Currently you can connect Stripe or PayU as a payment gateway.

 ---